konradrussa/game/README.md

 game is based on map at data/map.txt

-you can modify X finish point location by setting it, means X elsewhere, also setting blank as 0 means cell is empty or 1 is obstacle uou can also create bigger map but keep x to y as 1 : 1, currently map has 20 x 20 cells, also window size is 1000 pixels, it scales itself
+you can modify X finish point location by setting it, means X elsewhere, also setting blank as 0 means cell is empty or 1 is obstacle

+you can also create bigger map but keep x to y as 1 : 1, currently map has 20 x 20 cells, also window size is 1000 pixels, it scales itself

 ```
 0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,